koitsu/fortune-mod-freebsd-classic/README.md

 while using the `-x` flag to `strfile(8)`, which causes `fortune` to rot13 the quote, "decoding" it before being shown.

-Best I can tell, the above two steps were done solely to keep plain-text "offensive words" from being stored in plain-text on a users' filesystem.
+Best I can tell, the above two steps were done solely to keep "offensive words" from being stored in plain-text on a users' filesystem.

-There was also a file called `fortunes-o.fake`, which contained nothing more than content informing the user that "offensive" fortunes were essentially disabled.
-The FreeBSD fortune Makefile could essentially could be modified in-place through `sed(1)` during the build phase, to change `TYPE=real` into `TYPE=fake`, thus making `fortune -o` output said comment:
+There was also a file called `fortunes-o.fake`, which contained nothing but content informing the user that "offensive" fortunes were essentially disabled.
+The FreeBSD fortune Makefile could then be modified in-place through `sed(1)` during the build phase, to change `TYPE=real` into `TYPE=fake`, thus making `fortune -o` output said message:

 * [fortunes-o.fake](https://svnweb.freebsd.org/base/head/games/fortune/datfiles/fortunes-o.fake?revision=2491&view=markup&pathrev=248199)
 * [fortune Makefile](https://svnweb.freebsd.org/base/head/games/fortune/datfiles/Makefile?revision=174426&view=markup&pathrev=288484)